ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 ## 👥 The Team

 We are the ShahroodRC team, a group of dedicated students from Iran with a passion for robotics, electronics, and programming.
-Our goal is to create an innovative robot for the WRO 2025 Future Engineers category, combining technical skills and collaboration to solve complex challenges.
+Our goal is to design an innovative robot for the WRO 2025 Future Engineers category, leveraging technical skills and collaboration to tackle complex challenges.

 ### 👨‍💼 Sepehr Yavarzadeh
 - **Role**: Project Manager and Software Engineer.